 Practicing advocates whose practice is less than 3 years and they are not satisfied with their financial gain have to put an application to Registrar of High court stating that I am not capable of leading my livelihood from the profession then the registrar may consider and grant a certificate of appointment as Oath commissioner

 Financial success of an Oath commissioner depends entirely upon his knowledge complemented by his public relation.
-On an average a Notary can earn as good as Rs.500 per day or more for his services.
+On an average an Oath Commissioner can earn as good as Rs.500 per day or more for his services.